 From the Theatre of Perge: (above) theatrical masks; (below) Cybele on a chariot drawn by lions, detail of a relief portraying a Gigantomachy (Battle of the Giants)

-The Battle of the Giants, namely the battle of the sons of the Earth with the Olympian gods for power was depicted very frequently in ancient Greek art.
+The Battle of the Giants, namely the battle of the sons of the Earth with the Olympian gods for power was depicted very frequently in ancient Greek art and in a colossal way in the Altar to Zeus of Pergamum.
 Initially the Giants were portrayed as fully human, but eventually they had snake-legs.
 It is interesting to note that Cybele appears in the Gigantomachy found at Perge, although she was not one of the Olympian gods, but an Anatolian deity.

 Artemis is portrayed as patron of Perge in a long relief showing a sacrifice.
 At first sight the two old priests seem to have a halo, but they actually wear a crown.
 The relief depicts a moment of the yearly festival which, according to Strabo (60 BC - 24 AD), was held at the Temple of Artemis Pergaea.
 The temple was described by Polemon of Laodicea (90 - 144 AD), a master of rhetoric, as a marvel of size, beauty and workmanship, but it has not yet been found.

 From the Theatre of Perge: (left) Dionysus; (centre) Hermes; (right) Marsyas

 Dionysus was the God of Theatre and obviously a statue portraying him drunken near his panther was placed in the theatre of Perge.
 A very fine statue of this god has been found at Sagalassos.